 I simply can’t imagine any pianist not enjoying this truly stunning collection, and can only conclude that Lang Lang has succeeded 100% in his aims.
 He really has completely nailed it.

-This book is absolutely brilliant, and one to treasure for a lifetime.
+This book is one to treasure for a lifetime.

 Pianodao Tea Room members receive a 20% discount

 I hope you are finding Pianodao informative and encouraging.